 England is more well-known for pop music than it is for classical composers or jazz musicians.
 Names like the Rolling Stones, the Beatles, Elton John, Led Zeppelin, George Michael, Pink Floyd, and The Spice Girls are famous worldwide, but little do people know of the other musicians that aren’t in the pop world.

 The origins of music in Britain come from the songs sung and dance music played by ordinary people.
 Passed from each village and handed down in the unwritten form from the generations.

-- In the Cornish method, the scone is split in two, then spread with strawberry jam, and topped with a spoonful of clotted cream.
+- In the Cornish method, the scone is split in two, then spread with strawberry jam and topped with a spoonful of clotted cream.

 Football is definitely the most popular sport in England and has been enjoyed for hundreds of years.
 In the English Football League, there are a total of 92 professional clubs.
 These are semi-professional, so most players also have other full-time jobs.

-For many years, rugby was played only by the rich upper classes, but it is now popular all over the country.
-There are two different types of rugby – Rugby League, played in the north of England, and Rugby Union, played in the rest of England, Scotland, Ireland and Wales.
+For many years, rugby was played only by the rich upper classes, but it is now celebrated nationwide.
+There are two different types of rugby – Rugby League, played in the north of England, and Rugby Union, played in the rest of England, Scotland, Ireland, and Wales.
 England, Wales, Scotland, and Ireland, together with Italy and France, play in an annual tournament called the Six Nations.

 Tennis is very common in England.
 The world’s most well-known tennis tournament is Wimbledon.
 It originally started at a small club in south London in the nineteenth century.
 It starts in June when England has its finest weather.

-Feel free to comment on my blog below, and also follow me over on templeseeker.com.
+Feel free to comment on my blog below and also follow me on templeseeker.com.

 Pin for later